Sunday Events

 47 - 50-mile mixed surfaces Guided Ride.
 Gravel bikes recommended or XC Mountain Bikes.
 Moderate pace with stops.

-This mixed surface ride will include gravel roads, paved trails (sections of Withlacoochee State Trail and Good Neighbor Trail), paved roads shared with vehicles, and single-track (appx six miles for the latter).
-The route is sixty-four percent off-road overall, and hilly by Florida standards, with appx.
-1,400 ft of elevation change.
+This mixed surfaces ride will include gravel roads, paved trails (sections of WST and GNT), paved roads shared with vehicles, and single-track.
+The route is appx 70% unpaved and is hilly by Florida standards, with appx.
+1,500 ft of elevation change.
 There are several good-sized climbs and fast downhills.
 If you are uncomfortable sharing the road with vehicles, this is not a good ride for you.
-Taillights are required for safety.
-The route will take you through portions of Croom, Nobleton, Ridge Manor, past historic Iron Bridge Park, and will cross the Withlacoochee River twice.
+Tail lights are required for safety.
+The route will take us through portions of Croom, Nobleton, Ridge Manor, past historic Iron Bridge Park, and will cross the river twice.
 Riders should be self-supported and accustomed to long rides in remote areas.
-Facilities are at Silver Lake trailhead and Ridge Manor WST trailhead.
-Bring taillights, hydration, extra snacks, sunscreen, bug spray, tools, tubes, and other flat repair tools.
+Facilities are at the Spring Lake trailhead, and retail stores (bathrooms/ drinks/ food) at mile 24 & mile 33.
+Bring tail lights, hydration, snacks/ lunch, sun screen, bug spray, tools, tubes and other flat repair.

 Legacy Paddle: $30.00